gienyne/Industrial_edge_gateway/docs/architekture/sensor_connector.md

 - Single Responsibility Principle
 - Dependency Injection
-- Programming to interfaces
+- Programming to interfaces for sensor devices
 - Hardware abstraction
+- Separation of source and Gateway responsibilities
+- No Sparkplug or MQTT protocol knowledge
-- Common internal data model
+- No dependency on the Gateway's internal data model

 ---

 ## Future Extensions

+Additional sensors can be added by implementing `ISensor`.

+Examples:

+- BME280
+- CO₂ Sensor
+- Pressure Sensor
+- Accelerometer

-Additional connectors can be introduced without modifying the gateway core.
+Additional Gateway-side connectors are independent of the `SensorConnector`.

-Examples
+Examples:

+- ESP32Connector
 - OPCUAConnector
 - ModbusConnector
 - RESTConnector

-Each connector produces the same `DeviceData` representation.
+Adding a new Gateway connector does not require changes to the `SensorConnector` as long as the source-device transport contract remains unchanged.